jklayman/DSC-232-Project/README.md

 ## **Preprocessing**

 - Translate all foreign languages into English
-- Convert all timestamps from Unix time into datetime
 - Send all characters to lower
 - Create new features as necessary